ARoozitalab/Modbus-TCP-IP-server-QT/README.md

 ![alt text](https://github.com/ARoozitalab/Modbus-TCP-IP-server-QT/blob/master/setting.JPG "setting")

-by the setting you can change parameters name and adc chanels Coefficient
+by the setting you can change parameters name and adc chanels Coefficient and polling time

 this project compiled with QT 4.8.0